-Plant translocations consist of intentionally introducing living organisms from one area to another, usually as spores, seeds or plug plants (Menges 2008; Weeks et al. 2011).
-Translocation is a useful tool for implementing assisted gene flow in recovery plans of critically endangered plant species: bringing new, genetically diverse material will allow for genetic restoration and/or rescue.
-Genetic restoration refers to the recovery of genetic diversity and evolutionary resilience of the population (Weeks et al. 2011), while genetic rescue aims at counteracting the expression of genetic load (deleterious genes) to improve plant fitness (Bell et al. 2019).
-Accordingly, plant translocations can be used for population reinforcements, reintroductions and introductions.
-Reinforcements (also called augmentations) consist of translocating additional plants in small and isolated endangered populations (Betz et al. 2013; Ottewell et al. 2016), allowing for genetic restoration and/or rescue when populations are depauperate and/or inbred (Weeks et al. 2011; Zavodna et al. 2015).
-However, when populations have gone extinct, and when we cannot count on a persistent seed bank in the soil or on seed recolonization from neighboring sites, it is necessary to recreate new populations after suitable habitat restoration by reintroducing plants (Menges 2008; Weeks et al. 2011).
-If the original sites do not exist anymore or cannot be restored to achieve suitable habitat conditions, introductions may be considered in other sites, possibly after an ecological restoration phase (Colas et al. 2008).
+Plant translocations are intentional introductions of living organisms from one area to another, usually as spores, seeds, or plug plants (Menges 2008; Weeks et al. 2011).
+Translocation is useful for implementing assisted gene flow in recovery plans of critically endangered plant species; bringing new, genetically diverse material allows for genetic restoration or rescue.
+Genetic restoration refers to the recovery of genetic diversity and evolutionary resilience of the population (Weeks et al. 2011), whereas genetic rescue aims to counteract the expression of genetic load (deleterious genes) to improve plant fitness (Bell et al. 2019).
+Accordingly, plant translocations can be used for population reinforcements, reintroductions, and introductions.
+Reinforcements (also called augmentations) consist of translocating additional plants in small and isolated endangered populations (Betz et al. 2013; Ottewell et al. 2016), allowing for genetic restoration or rescue when populations are depauperate or inbred (Weeks et al. 2011; Zavodna et al. 2015).
+However, when populations have been extirpated and when a persistent seed bank in the soil or seed recolonization from neighboring sites cannot be relied on, it is necessary after habitat restoration to recreate new populations by reintroducing plants (Menges 2008; Weeks et al. 2011).
+If the original sites cannot be restored to suitable conditions, introductions may be considered at other sites, possibly after ecological restoration (Colas et al. 2008).

-Although plant translocations aim at restoring genetically viable populations, they may be associated with genetic risks, which may have negative consequences in terms of demographic growth and plant fitness or regarding the conservation of local genetic diversity.
-When local populations are too depauperate or inbred, the translocation of a highly diverse genetic pool, possibly using nonlocal or/and mixed source populations can maximize evolutionary resilience, counteract the detrimental effects of inbreeding depression, and increase the number of compatible mates (Weeks et al. 2011; Maschinski et al. 2013; Zavodna et al. 2015).
-However, the introduced and local genotypes may be genetically very different from each other, so that the new transplants and their progeny may be poorly adapted to the translocated sites, and local genetic variability may be lost.
-Outbreeding depression, i.e. the lower fitness of hybrid offspring, may be expressed in terms of seed germination, plant growth and survival because of the breakdown of positive epistatic interactions in local co-adapted gene complexes.
-Hybrid generations may also display intermediate phenotypes that are less adapted than the parental ones (Edmands 2007; Frankham et al. 2011; Weeks et al. 2011).
-Nevertheless, the risk of outbreeding depression after a few generations of cross mating might be compensated by an increase in plant fitness expected with heterosis (Willi et al. 2007).
+Although plant translocations aim to restore genetically viable populations, they may be associated with genetic risks, which may have negative consequences in terms of demographic growth, plant fitness, or conservation of local genetic diversity.
+When local populations are too depauperate or inbred, the translocation of a highly diverse genetic pool, possibly with nonlocal or mixed source populations, can maximize evolutionary resilience, counteract the detrimental effects of inbreeding depression, and increase the number of compatible mates (Weeks et al. 2011; Maschinski et al. 2013; Zavodna et al. 2015).
+However, the introduced and local genotypes may be genetically very different from each other, such that the new transplants and their progeny may be poorly adapted to the translocated sites and local genetic variability may be lost.
+Outbreeding depression (i.e., lower fitness of hybrid offspring) may be expressed in terms of seed germination, plant growth, and survival because of the breakdown of positive epistatic interactions in local co-adapted gene complexes.
+Hybrid generations may also display intermediate phenotypes that are less adapted than the parental ones (Edmands

+2007; Frankham et al. 2011; Weeks et al. 2011).
+Nevertheless, the risk of outbreeding depression after a few generations of cross mating may be compensated by an increase in plant fitness expected with heterosis (Willi et al. 2007).
 Moreover, natural selection will favor the best adapted genotypes in the long term (Sgrò et al. 2011).